lviens/2020_Clustering/README.md

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

+- Update 21/07/2020: The paper has been accepted in JGR (available online soon).
-The 2nd release of the code is sligthly different from what is presented in the current EarthArXiv pre-print.
-The EarthArXiv pre-print will be updated soon
+- Update 03/06/2020: 2nd release of the code (it is sligthly different from what is presented in the initial EarthArXiv pre-print.
+The EarthArXiv pre-print will be updated soon )

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!